 As children enter KS2, provision is made for those children still requiring daily phonics.
 Pupil progress will also identify precise actions and objectives for targeted focus children, including the lowest 20% who are not likely to meet the required standard of the Phonics Screening Check.
 We recognise that quality first teaching in phonics is the essential first step in improving outcomes for all children.
 With this in mind, we ensure that teachers and teaching assistants are kept up to date on the latest initiatives and news.
 This is through continuous professional development by outside providers and within school (such as local authority networks and TA training).

 At St. Stephen’s we are committed to promoting a positive and diverse phonics curriculum.
 The books that use to support our reading cover a diverse background with a variety of disabilities, cultures, religions, beliefs, ethnicities and social background.
 We aim to provide children with current texts to ensure that children are able to relate themselves in the books they select to read.

 Access for all

 Home Reading Books

-Children will be sent home with reading books which have been carefully matched to the phonics phase your child is on to help them practice letters learnt in class.
+Children will be sent home with reading books which have been carefully matched to the phonics phase your child is on to help them practice phonemes learnt in class.

 Phonics Bug Active Learn

-Each child in Reception to Year 2 have access to an online account for Phonics Bug Active Learn.
+Each child in school has access to an online account for Phonics Bug Active Learn.
 Each child has a personalised homepage where they'll find the eBooks they've been allocated by the teacher and motivating rewards.
 The online reading world ensures children can access independent reading resources anywhere at any time.

 Your child's class teacher will give your child a log in at the beginning of the academic year.
 You can log in on the following link - https://www.activelearnprimary.co.uk/login?e=-1&c=0